Maintenance Crew Lead

 - What Success Looks Like In This Job

-To perform a variety of skilled maintenance and repair duties in support of assigned County Department, Division, or program and to provide support to assigned supervisory staff.
+We are hiring a candidate to perform a variety of skilled maintenance and repair duties in support of assigned County Department, Division, or program and to provide support to assigned supervisory staff.
 Generally, work will be performed in the Public Rights of Way (ROW), for the purpose of maintaining and repairing County owned or maintained infrastructure.

 This is the advanced level class in the Maintenance Worker series.
 This class differentiates from the Maintenance Crew Leader by the performance of the skilled tasks and duties assigned to positions within the series and by the level of supervision required in the performance of assigned duties.
 Since this class is used as an advanced level class, employees must have directly related work experience and progressive responsibility in performing right of way (ROW) maintenance.

 - Proficiently perform a full range of skilled maintenance duties involved in the maintenance, installation, and repair of structures, roads/highways, drainage systems, traffic signs, pavement markings, traffic lights, grounds, trails, and/or related systems including light equipment and commercial vehicle operation, as well as other duties as assigned.

 - Proficiently operate light and heavy construction and maintenance equipment including sweepers, loaders, backhoes, graders, dual-axle tilt trailers, tandem axle dump trucks, and bobtail trucks, in support of a variety of maintenance and construction operations involving streets, highways, storm water drainage, parks, and related systems.

 - Operate various hand and power tools and shop equipment; provide general manual labor to assist with operations as assigned.

 - Perform daily pre-check and post-check inspections of equipment to ensure safe operation; perform preventive maintenance on heavy and light equipment as required.